shakebugs/shake-react-native/README.md

 Skip this step if you do not need to link library manually.

 ### Android
+This isn't necessary if react-native add-shake command is run, or if you are using react-native link.
 Add to settings.gradle
 ```javascript
 include ':@shakebugs_react-native-shake'